Sodiq-123/JS_Functions/README.md

-# WHere my usable functions will pushed to
+# Where my usable JavaScript functions will be